paulgear/ntpmon/README.md

 including support for Nagios performance data.
 NTPmon can also run as a daemon for sending metrics to collectd, prometheus, or telegraf.
 It supports both `ntpd` and `chronyd`.

+## Copyright

+Copyright (c) 2015-2023 Paul D. Gear <https://libertysys.com.au/>

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/agpl.html>.

 ## Installation